• Skip to primary navigation

 I recommend eating this dish right after it is cooked.
 I do not like pasta reheated as the texture becomes mushy or dry.
 If you plan to make this dish in advance, store the pasta and sauce separately.

-Cooked pasta should last for 5 days.
+Fridge Cooked pasta should last for 5 days.
 The sauce should last for 5 to 7 days in the fridge.

-I do not recommend freezing this sauce.
+Freezer I do not recommend freezing this sauce.
 It will separate, change textures, and just be generally sad.

-Tip: The ingredients for this dish actually last longer in the fridge before they are cooked/prepared.
+Note The ingredients for this dish actually last longer in the fridge before they are cooked/prepared.

 Expert Tips

 • Cook the pasta for one minute less than the lower time suggested on the box.
 This will result in al dente pasta that won't become overcooked when it is mixed into the sauce.
+If you find the pasta is slightly less than al dente, just continue cooking for another minute or so.

 • Watch your temperature closely as you are making the sauce.
 You want your shallots and garlic to sweat, not brown, or your resulting sauce will become bitter.